-- Where the complainant is dissatisfied with the decision of the Headteacher under Stage 2, the issue is referred in writing to the Chair of the Local Governing Body for consideration, within 10 school days of receipt of the Headteacher's response. - 6.2 The Chair of the Local Governing Body will investigate the complaint.
-If the complaint is about the Headteacher the investigation is always conducted by the Chair.
-If the complaint is about the Chair then the investigation will be undertaken by the Vice Chair of the Local Governing Body. - 6.3 Any complaint received under this process should be acknowledged within 5 school days of receipt of the complaint with, in the absence of extenuating circumstances, a written response from the Investigator within 20 school days of receipt of the complaint.
-The Complainant will also be informed in the initial letter from the Investigator that if the complaint is about a named member of staff the Complainant should be advised not to contact the member of staff directly for the duration of the complaint. - In acknowledging any complaint, the Investigator may need to explain their powers in the matter in question and the extent to which it may or may not be possible to achieve the outcome desired by the Complainant.
+- Where the Complainant is dissatisfied with the decision of the Headteacher under Stage 2, the issue must be referred in writing to the Chair of the Local Governing Board for consideration by the Complainant.
+This should be done within 10 school days of receipt of the Headteacher's response. - 6.2 The Chair of the Local Governing Board should inform the Trust of the Stage 3 complaint and will investigate the complaint, seeking advice from the TPAT Governance Officer & Clerk to the Trustees, or the TPAT Director of HR as appropriate If the complaint is about the Headteacher the investigation is always conducted by the Chair.
+If the complaint is about the Chair then the investigation will be undertaken by the Vice Chair of the Local Governing Board.

+- 6.3 Any complaint received under this process should be acknowledged within 5 school days of receipt of the complaint with, in the absence of extenuating circumstances, a written response from the Investigator within 20 school days of receipt of the complaint.
+The Complainant will also be informed in the initial letter from the Investigator that if the complaint is about a named member of staff the Complainant should be advised not to contact the member of staff directly for the duration of the complaint process. - In acknowledging any complaint, the Investigator may need to explain their powers in the matter in question and the extent to which it may or may not be possible to achieve the outcome desired by the Complainant.
 For example, a parent may be unhappy with their child's class placement.
 Whilst the Investigator can look at whether the decision about the class placement was made in a fair, reasonable and consistent way, they do not have the powers to change the placement.
 In such instances it is important that the Complainant is made aware at the outset of the scope of the investigation.
-However, when the Investigator is the Chair of the Local Governing Body and where it is not within the remit of the Investigator to change a decision, they may make a recommendation for the Headteacher to consider. - 6.5 Should the complaint relate to a member of Trust level staff, the actions of the Trust's Board of Trustees or an individual Trustee, the Complainant should request a review of their complaint in writing to the Chair of the Board of Trustees, via the Company Secretary to the Trust (should the complaint be about the Chair of the Board of Trustees, an alternative Trustee should undertake the investigation).
+However, when the Investigator is the Chair of the Local Governing Board and where it is not within the remit of the Investigator to change a decision, they may make a recommendation for the Headteacher to consider. - 6.5 Should the complaint relate to a member of Trust level staff, the actions of the Trust's Board of Trustees or an individual Trustee, the Complainant should request a review of their complaint in writing to the Chair of the Board of Trustees, via the Company Secretary to the Trust (should the complaint be about the Chair of the Board of Trustees, an alternative Trustee should undertake the investigation).
 The process will follow the same principles described above.